phantomcurve/Pizza-Parlor/README.md

 Describe sizePrice()
 Test: "It should define and add a specified price for a specified size selection."
 Expected outcome: if this.size === small => currentPrice = 15

+Describe toppingsPrice()
+Test: "It should define and add the price for toppings based on the number of toppings chosen."
+Expected outcome: if toppings.length === 2 => this.currentPrice += 6